fatmake/art/README.md

 Started by working on the CURD operations for the admin and creating the views for each model.
 Then, adding the devise user.Finally, the styling.

 # Challenges:
-CURD operations and heroku deployement.
+CRUD operations and heroku deployement.

 # Future plans:
 adding more functionalities to the website and work on the styling.